tarwn/lessthandot-hugo/blogs/content/posts/2011-05-23-the-stand-up-desk-year-2.md

 The new workplace is making strides towards greater comfort and gave me permission to pick out a desk to replace my cubicle desk.
 My personal requirements were simple, I wanted a real desk this time around and it needed to have room for a pair of monitors and a stool.

 What I found is that there are a lot of standing desks in the $1500-$3000 range, and a number of desks in the $400-$1500 range that were either cheap or of questionable height (listing the height of the keyboard surface is only helpful if you tell us which of the 5 surfaces is the keyboard surface).
-I believe a few of the Amazon desks would have worked out fine, but luckily I didn&#8217;t&#8217; have to try playing desk roulette.
+I believe a few of the Amazon desks would have worked out fine, but luckily I didn't' have to try playing desk roulette.

 In the smaller price point there was one name that stood out. <a href="http://www.geekdesk.com/" title="Visit GeekDesk" target="_blank">GeekDesk</a> produces a desk that is sturdy, motorized, and lives at the $800 price point.
 I decided to order [the mini][2], though now that I have the original desk removed from my cube I can tell the full size would have fit easily.
-Though I didn&#8217;t intend to raise and lower the desk during the day, the motorized feature was nice because it allowed me to easily tweak and customize the standing height of the desk over the course of the first week.
+Though I didn't intend to raise and lower the desk during the day, the motorized feature was nice because it allowed me to easily tweak and customize the standing height of the desk over the course of the first week.

 <div style="font-size: 80%; color: #666666; text-align: center; padding: 8px; margin: 1em;">
   <img src="http://tiernok.com/LTDBlog/20110519_538_th.jpg" alt="Standing Desk, V2" style="padding-bottom: 5px;" /><br /> My New Stand-up Desk